sedostheatre/sedos.co.uk/input/shows/2023-sedos-open-week.md

       🎭 Actor-director collaboration: explore what communication is needed for a harmonious director-actor relationship.

-      🎯 Problem solving in real-time: dDevelop the ability to think on your feet and overcome challenges during a mock-rehearsal.
+      🎯 Problem solving in real-time: develop the ability to think on your feet and overcome challenges during a mock-rehearsal.

       📣 Watch your work come to life: sit back and relax as you watch your scene performed in the Bridewell theatre.